mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 197 - Gratuitous Context/readme.md

 * * *

-> The most dangerous kind of waste is the waste we do not recognize.
+> The most dangerous kind of waste is the waste we don't recognize.

 _Shigeo Shingo_